DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/adjust_box/index.rst

 The box will rotate followed with your mouse dragging direction.
 If you want the box to tilt 90 degrees to the left, you can **left-click** and drag the top sureface of the box then drag it to the left slowly.
 Try to **left-click** and drag closer to the central of the top box surface which would easier to finish this tilt.

-After draging the box, you can see the original box(white) and the modified box(green).
+After dragging the box, you can see the original box(white) and the modified box(green).

 .. image:: Images/rotate.png
     :align: center